malus-brandywine/sel4bench-task-04.04.2022/Developments.April.2022.md

 Important factor when choosing which methodology to improve: the more code and the more branches is contained inside the measuring loop the more instruction cache events affect measured latencies.

-The raw results published in `data-[platform]-...` folders of this reposotory.
+The raw results published in `data-[arch]-...` folders of this reposotory.
 You need files that contain `new` in their names.
+(I took measurements with Early Processing methodology for other platforms as well.)

 </br>